adamhurm/discord-super-pal-of-the-week/README.md

 # super-pal-of-the-week
-Discord mod that promotes users to Super Pal of the Week role.
+Discord bot that promotes users to Super Pal of the Week role.
+This is a k8s deployment that uses [discord-super-pal](https://hub.docker.com/r/adamhurm/discord-super-pal) and [discord-spin-the-wheel](https://hub.docker.com/r/adamhurm/discord-spin-the-wheel) docker images.

-This can just run in a tmux session on a raspberry pi.
-If you want a more portable build, however, you can use the docker image.

 Currently this supports commands and the looped task.
 - **Commands:**